Equity Trading: The Definitive Guide

-But that image persists, and many students become interested in equities sales & trading as a result.
+But that image persists, and many students become interested in equity trading (also called equity sales & trading by those in the biz) as a result.

 In today’s article, we’ll look at recruiting, different desks, and the future of the industry – but let’s start with a quick job description: